Powell Clayton: Personal life

 On December 14, 1865, Clayton married Adaline McGraw of Helena, Arkansas.
 Together they had three daughters and two sons although one son died in early infancy.
 Their son, Powell Clayton, Jr., became a major in the 16th United States Cavalry and is also buried in Arlington National Cemetery.
 Two of Clayton's daughters married diplomats from Belgium and England.
 On September 9, 1868, Clayton lost his left hand while hunting outside Little Rock when his rifle discharged.

 Clayton had two twin brothers, W. H. H. Clayton and John M. Clayton.
 These three men made their careers in Arkansas.
-William was appointed as the U.S. Attorney for the Western District of Arkansas and served as the chief prosecutor in the court of "hanging judge" Isaac Parker for 14 years.
+William was appointed as the U.S. Attorney for the Western District of Arkansas and served as the chief prosecutor in the court of "hanging judge" Isaac C. Parker for 14 years.
 John was elected as an Arkansas Congressman, Arkansas State Senator and U.S. Congressman-elect.
 John was assassinated in 1889 in Plumerville, Arkansas.
 He had disputed the election results of a Congressional race with Democrat Clifton R. Breckinridge and was shot through the window of the boarding-house where he was staying.
 Clayton's brother Thomas J. Clayton, became a prominent Philadelphia lawyer and a Judge of the Court of Common Pleas of Pennsylvania for Delaware County, serving for 25 years.